-Our Service is committed to create and maintain a safe online environment with support and collaboration with children, educators, staff, families and community.
+Our Service is committed to create and maintain a safe online environment with support and collaboration with children, young people, staff, educators, families and community.
 Management ensures anti-virus and internet security systems are installed to block access to unsuitable web sites, newsgroups and chat rooms.